Please turn your mobile display sideways for easier reading.

 VIDEO POSTER

-outdoor print advertising: billboards, kiosks, sun shelters, etc. Also includes other venues accessible to the public: malls, airports, transit systems, supermarkets, toy stores, etc. Distribution, format and sizes of out-of-home movie posters are separate from those displayed at theaters.
+OUT OF HOME outdoor print advertising: billboards, kiosks, sun shelters, etc. Also includes other venues accessible to the public: malls, airports, transit systems, supermarkets, toy stores, etc. Distribution, format and sizes of out-of-home movie posters are separate from those displayed at theaters.
 The out-of-home media industry requires studios to rent display space whereas movie theaters do not.
 These are another form of original movie poster.

 WILDING POSTER